govindgnair23/academic-kickstart/content/post/2020-06-06-2019-oreilly-ai-conference.markdown

 This relies on creating automatic word dictionaries.
 First,you create vector representations for vocabularies in each languages and leverage the fact that the vector representations of the same word in different languages share structure to learn a *rotation matrix* to align them and produce a word by word translation.

 Then  you build a language model in each language to learn the sentence structure in each language.
 This language model can then be used to reorder the word by word translation produced in the previous step.
-This gives you an initial model to translate between the two languages (L1 to L2 * L2 to L1).
+This gives you an initial model to translate between the two languages (L1 to L2  and L2 to L1).

 ![](/post/2020-06-06-oreilly-strata-ai-confrence_files/Language_Model0.PNG)